enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ### Parsing and converting fetched data

-Often, you may need to adjust or convert the structure of data returned from a service (especially one you do not control) to make it more suitable for use in your application.  `enyo.Model` provides a `parse` API which is called after fetching data, but before the data is set to the internal attributes hash and observers are notified, where you may adjust the data used in the model.
+Often, you may need to adjust or convert the structure of data returned from a service (especially one that you don't control) in order to make it suitable for use in your application.
+For this reason, `enyo.Model` provides a `parse()` API, to be called after the data is fetched but before the data is transferred to the internal `attributes` hash and observers are notified.

-For example, some services may return metdata about the request that are not relevant to the actual data for your model:
+For example, a service might return metadata about a request that is not relevant to the data for your model:

 ```
 {